BNN Breaking

 BNN Breaking was a news website based in Hong Kong, launched in 2022 by Indian-American entrepreneur Gurbaksh Chahal.
 It was criticized for posting a number of misleading and inaccurate news stories, using AI-driven content aggregation.
-As of May 2024, the website redirects to BNNGPT and its operations were moved to Trimfeed.

 Reception

 The BNN Breaking website claimed to have an extensive network of reporters on the ground that supply information to major news outlets.
 However, it has been described by others as a news aggregator, and has also been accused of using artificial intelligence to extract and summarize news from other sources, often resulting in misleading and inaccurate coverage.
 For example, it has been noted that purported journalists credited by the site publish dozens of articles a day, indicating a potential use of AI-driven content aggregation.
 It has also been accused of spreading misinformation about prominent politicians and celebrities.
 The San Francisco Standard noted that the site was publishing hundreds of articles each day from "virtually every country on Earth".